Relaxing my standards on housekeeping

 Engage in scruffy hospitality

 I grew up in a house where my parents rarely had friends over, partly because they felt the house wasn’t tidy enough.
 I’m glad Jeff and I don’t have that level of discomfort about the state of our house.
-We do clear out two rooms for a large gathering about once a month, and now we’ve gotten out method down.
+We do clear out two rooms for a large gathering about once a month, and we have a pretty well-oiled system for this now.

 Recently I went to an outdoor birthday party that got rained indoors.
 The house was not tidy (understandably given that the hosts have two young children) and that was fine.
 It felt nice to see a model of hosting that doesn’t depend on getting your house in order first.